raxod502/intuitive-explanations/src/about/me.md

-**Security is best achieved through community solidarity, not restriction of freedom.** The word "security" as used by both tech companies and national governments so broad as to be essentially meaningless, and justifies wildly inappropriate behavior in both cases.
+**Security is best achieved through community solidarity, not restriction of freedom.** The word "security" as used by both tech companies and national governments is so broad as to be essentially meaningless, and justifies wildly inappropriate behavior in both cases.
 It is of paramount importance to ask: "security *for* whom? security *from* whom? and security *to what end?*" Militaristic